Tec de Monterrey Estadio Borregos

 Monterrey, Mexico143,000 SF; 10,057 seatsBeck – Preconstruction Beck – Architecture Beck – Construction

-The facility is home to Tec de Monterrey’s entire athletic program with weight training, rehabilitation, and meeting rooms for athletes in multiple programs.
-As athletics are a key component of the university’s TEC 21 educational pedagogy, creating a facility that was accessible to all students and the surrounding community was essential.
-It was also important to Tec that this large structure should fit into the context of the historic campus.
-This was accomplished by placing the stadium at the north end of a new central park created on the site of the old demolished stadium.
+The new facility is home to Tec de Monterrey’s entire athletic program, with weight training, rehabilitation, and meeting rooms for athletes in multiple programs.
+As athletics are a vital component of the university’s TEC 21 educational pedagogy, creating a facility accessible to all students and the surrounding community was essential.
+It was also crucial to Tec that this large structure should fit into the historic campus context.
+We accomplished this by placing the stadium at the north end of a new central park created on the site of the old demolished stadium.

-The stadium was Beck’s first integrated design and construction project in Mexico and was the recipient of a prestigious Texas Society of Architect’s 2020 Design Award.
+The stadium was Beck’s first integrated design and construction project in Mexico and received a prestigious Texas Society of Architects 2020 Design Award.